 In this recording, Carles Garcia de Castro Meseguer on player piano and Alfonso Carrasco on Cello find a common interpretation of their respective scores.
 (St.Pere de Vilamajor, 2010)

-A recording made during the pause of a classical concert in the conerthall Liceu, Barcelona.
+A recording made during the pause of a concert in the opera Liceu in Barcelona.

 While the audience of the concert steps out of the auditorium and meets in the hall, with a cup of cava, talking and laughing, the little, fragile sounds of the jingeling glasses emancipate from the common murmuring and create their own little show.
 (Barcelona/Dresden, 2003)